 In our opinion, based upon our audits and the report of other auditors, the accompanying balance sheets and the related statements of operations, stockholders' equity and cash flows present fairly, in all material respects, the financial position of Regeneron Pharmaceuticals, Inc. (the "Company") at December 31, 2003 and 2002, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2003, in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements based on our audits.
 We did not audit the financial statements of Amgen-Regeneron Partners (the "Partnership"), an entity which is fifty percent owned by the Company, for the year ended December 31, 2001.
 The Company's investment in the Partnership is accounted for in accordance with the equity method of accounting.
 For the year ended December 31, 2001, the Company recorded its pro rata share of the Partnership's net loss of approximately \$1.0 million.
 The Partnership's financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion expressed herein, insofar as it relates to the amounts included for the Partnership, is based solely on the report of the other auditors.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits and the report of
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We believe that our audits and the report of other auditors provide a reasonable basis for the opinion expressed above.